Movie extras worry they'll be replaced by AI. Hollywood is already doing body scans

 "I don't often hear people speaking up for background [actors], or if they're being abused, if they're not being treated properly, of if they should be paid more," he said.
 "You just don't hear that."

-He said it is something that goes through his head every time his face and body has been scanned on set.
-The first time it happened was on the set of a popular racing moving, in 2019.
+He said it is something he thinks about every time his face and body has been scanned on set.
+The first time it happened was on the set of a popular racing movie, in 2019.
 Mostly recently, he was scanned for a television program about basketball.

 "They wanted me to do cheering.
 I had to make angry faces.
 They asked for a war-cry faces.
 I did it all," he said.